Database Registration

 Database registration file

-The database registration file (/config/database.js in the diagram) exports a Javascript array objects with connection details for the Visulate account in each database (see database setup guide).
+The database registration file (/config/database.js in the diagram) exports a Javascript array object with connection details for the Visulate account in each database (see database setup guide).
 A sample file appears below.

 const endpoints = [